The 5-Step Loop: Why Your Agent Fails at Step 4

 | Programme | Months | Quarterly strategy review |

-Same shape.
-Different time constant.
-Different blast radius.
-And this matters operationally: verification failures compound through the fractal.
-A skipped Verify at the tool-call level contaminates the Sense step of the task.
-A skipped Verify at the task level contaminates the Plan step of the sprint.
-The error does not stay local.
-It moves up the stack.
+Same shape, different time constant, different blast radius.
+And it compounds: a skipped Verify at the tool-call level contaminates the Sense step of the task; a skipped Verify at the task level contaminates the Plan step of the sprint.
+The error moves up the stack.
+The good news is symmetric — the same discipline works at every level.

 What to Build

-On top of deterministic, three patterns earn their keep:
+On top, three patterns earn their keep:

 - Stop hooks.
 Claude Code's pattern —

 verify.shruns after every Act step; non-zero exit and the agent literally cannot proceed.
 The gate is hard-coded into the loop. - Verifier subagents.
 A separate LLM context that did not write the code, given only the spec and the diff, asked one question: did this satisfy the spec?
-Independent context.
 No shared motive to declare success.

 This post named the loop.
-Over the coming weeks I'll be unpacking the rest of the stack: the five-layer harness that gives Verify a deterministic home — memory, gates, workflows, orchestration, distribution; the five-stage maturity model that moves teams from one engineer with a CLAUDE.md to fleet-wide capability; why AI-reviews-AI still fails segregation of duties under MAS §3.2.5 — a verifier drawn from the same training distribution as the actor is not an independent gate, no matter how convincingly it disagrees; and what the honest productivity number looks like once you count downstream incident cost.
+Next in the series: the five-layer harness that gives Verify a deterministic home, the maturity model that moves teams from one engineer with a CLAUDE.md to fleet-wide capability, and why AI-reviews-AI still fails segregation of duties under MAS §3.2.5.
+The Governance Wall named the five missing primitives; this piece named the kernel underneath the second of them.

 Three steps was enough for the benchmark.
 Five steps is what it takes to ship.